Butler, Delaware County, Oklahoma

 Butler is an unincorporated community and census-designated place (CDP) in Delaware County, Oklahoma, United States.
 The population was 117 at the 2010 census.

 Geography

 Butler is located in northeastern Delaware County on the south side of Honey Creek where it enters the Grand Lake o' the Cherokees.
 It is 10 mi north of Jay, the county seat, and 5 mi southeast of Grove.

 According to the United States Census Bureau, the Butler CDP has a total area of 7.2 km2, all land.

 Demographics

+Education

+It is in the Grove Public Schools school district.